mr-kaveh/sync/README.md

 # sync
-Back-end Script to sync File Servers the execution should be as follows:
+Back-end Script to sync File Servers.

+the execution should be as follows:

 ## /usr/bin/env python sync.py [Source-Directory]